GPlates/GPlates/doc-python-api/sample-code/pygplates_split_isochron_into_ridges_and_transforms.rst

 This example splits the geometry of an isochron into ridge and transform segments based on each segment's alignment with the isochron's stage pole at its time of appearance.

+.. warning:: This algorithm only works well under the following conditions:

+             - ridge segments are perpendicular to their spreading directions,
+             - isochron geometries are up-to-date with respect to the rotation model (ie, stage pole is in correct location relative to geometry),
+             - there are valid rotations (in rotation model) for each isochron at its birth time plus one (ie, 1My *prior* to isochron birth time),
+             - all isochrons have :meth:`conjugate plate IDs<pygplates.Feature.get_conjugate_plate_id>`.

+             Note that you can tweak the *isochron_segment_deviation_in_radians* parameter.
+A 45 degree split may not always be appropriate.

 Sample code
 """""""""""